 People from Leicester uni will insist on wearing their ‘Team University of Leicester’ garms daily, even if they only played a game of hockey once to get the jumper.
 Think gym clothes, but without the gym.

 If you don’t own a piece of sport-specific stash you haven’t really made it, even if it’s only a water polo hoodie.
-Your rucksack is stocked with a macbook, a protein shaker and tupperware, if not, you’re probably an engineer or not really meant to study here.
+Your rucksack is stocked with a Macbook, protein shaker and tupperware, if not, you’re probably an engineer, or not really meant to study here.